An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Conclusion

 \section{Conclusion}

-In this study, we have conducted a comprehensive analysis comparing the emotional and physiological responses of VR and FS gaming.
-Through a pilot study involving six participants, we selected four games that covered all four quadrants of the valence-arousal space to elicit emotional responses.
-We then recorded the physiological activity, including blood volume pulse and electrodermal activity, and self-reported emotions of 33 participants during a user study.
-We observed that the emotional responses induced during the gameplay of the identified games were correctly perceived by the participants.
-We also found a significant difference in the arousal and valence ratings reported in the four quadrants, indicating that the participants experienced four distinct emotional states over the valence and arousal dimensions (HVHA, HVLA, LVHA, LVLA).
-These results suggest that the identified games successfully elicited a range of emotional responses in both VR and FS gaming environments.
-Moreover, our analysis revealed that VR gaming led to more pronounced emotional responses, higher levels of arousal, increased cognitive load and stress, and lower levels of dominance compared to FS gaming.
-These findings provide valuable insights into the differential emotional and physiological effects of VR and FS gaming and have important implications for future research in this area.
-Additionally, we have made available the curated VRFS dataset, which contains over 15 hours of multimodal data comparing FS and VR gaming across different games.
-We hope that this dataset will be useful for other researchers to test their methods, hypotheses, and algorithms on this novel dataset.
+In this study, we introduced a physiological dataset and performed a statistically significant analysis to compare emotional responses in VR and FS gaming.
+Using a pilot study with six participants, we curated four games designed to effectively evoke varied emotional responses.
+We captured physiological measures like blood volume pulse and electrodermal activity, alongside self-reported emotions from 33 participants.
+Our findings confirm that the selected games elicited the intended emotions.
+Furthermore, there was a distinct, statistically significant differentiation in arousal and valence ratings, showcasing that participants traversed varied emotional landscapes, notably HVHA, HVLA, LVHA, and LVLA.
+In a direct comparison, VR settings amplified emotional responses, with participants displaying heightened arousal, increased cognitive load, elevated stress, and reduced dominance when juxtaposed against FS gaming experiences.
+This research provides pivotal insights into the broader realm of virtual reality, elucidating emotional responses across varied applications such as gaming, and paves the way for comprehensive studies of VR's psychological implications.
+In contribution to the academic landscape, we're releasing the curated VRFS dataset, encompassing over 15 hours of multimodal physiological data contrasting FS and VR gaming across varied game genres.
+We believe this dataset will serve as an invaluable resource for the academic community, fostering future research endeavors in this domain.